Will My Pension Amount Change?

 Cost-of-Living Adjustment (COLA)

 SFPP provides you with Cost-of-Living-Adjustments (COLA) to partially offset inflation during your pension years.
-The adjustment amounts are based on the Alberta Consumer Price Index (CPI) and the period when you earned your pensionable service:
+The adjustment amounts are based on year-over-year changes to the Alberta Consumer Price Index (CPI) and the period when you earned your pensionable service:

 - Pre-2001 service: COLA is guaranteed at 60% of the increase in the Alberta CPI.

 - Post-2000 service: Every year, SFPP determines whether COLA can be granted for post-2000 service based on the Plan's financial condition.
-Currently, COLA is 30% of the increase in the Alberta CPI.
+COLA is usually granted at 30% of the increase in the Alberta CPI.

 Cost-of-Living-Adjustments are automatically applied to your pension.
-If COLA is below zero, there is no adjustment and your pension is not reduced.
+If COLA is below zero, there is no adjustment, and your pension would not be reduced.

 The amount of the increase will be shown on your Pensioner Annual Statement.
 Your statements are also posted to your secure area of this website on the Pensioner Statements page.